avcoder/unit06-lesson06/slides.md

 ---

 # useEffect (pg.1)
-Use to update browser tab title
+Use to sync things outside the UI ex: browser tab title

 - Q: So we know React is responible for producing UI on the page, but how would we change the browser tab title `document.title = 'Home page'` for example? (since the `<title>` tag falls outside of React's `<div id="root"></div>`)
 - Side Effects: anytime we want to do something that's outside of React's responsibilities but we still want synchronized with our React component's state
+- `useEffect` is a hook where we pass a callback function; React calls it after each render

   ```jsx
   import { useEffect } from 'react'